https://www.ku.com.au/

 This spectacular play space in the Royal Park precinct has something for all ages.
 Natural play elements?
 Yup – that means 'messy'.

-The equipment on offer at Nature Play Playground includes a splashy water play area as well as a climbing forest, a rock wall with slides and, of course, swings.
-While the bigger kids are running amok, the sand play areas are perfect for very little ones to find a safe spot for digging and getting messy.
+The equipment at Nature Play includes a splashy water play area, a climbing forest, a rock wall with slides, and, of course, swings.
+While the older kids are running amok, the sand play areas are perfect for very little ones to find a safe spot to dig and get messy.

 Location: 28 Gatehouse St, Parkville